RoR-ecommerce/launchpad/INTEGRATION.md

 =========

 Launchpad is centralized user management system.
-It provides single point of access to user information for all UFC resources and single sing-on functionality for users.
+It provides single point of access to user information for all UFC resources and single sign-on functionality for users.

 Users act as resource owners with implicit grant of access to UFC resources.